vystrcild/llm-dataset-processor/README.md

 ```

 ## Skip items if one or more {{fields}} are empty
-In case that one or more fields are empty, prompt is still sent to LLM and could generate unintended response.
+If one or more fields are empty, the prompt is still sent to the LLM and could generate an unintended response.
 To prevent this, you should keep this option enabled.

 ## Which model to choose?
-For cost-effective processing, we recommend to use `GPT-4o-mini` and `Claude 3.5 Haiku`.
-For higher quality results, we recommend to use `GPT-4o` and `Claude 3.5 Sonnet`.
+For cost-effective processing, we recommend using `GPT-4o-mini` and `Claude 3.5 Haiku`.
+For higher quality results, we recommend using `GPT-4o` and `Claude 3.5 Sonnet`.

-Be aware that costs could grow very quickly with larger datasets.
-We recommend to test your prompt first by enabling `Test Prompt Mode`.
+Be aware that costs can grow very quickly with larger datasets.
+We recommend testing your prompt first by enabling `Test Prompt Mode`.

-Be sure that you've got sufficient credits in you LLM provider account.
+Make sure you have sufficient credits in your LLM provider account.

 ## Limitations
-- API rate limits is set to 500 requests per minute.
+- The API rate limit is set to 500 requests per minute.
 - Maximum token limits vary by model.
-Please check your LLM provider documentation for details.
+Please check your LLM provider's documentation for details.
 - JSON validation for multiple columns may require prompt adjustments.